-The entire story can be found at:
+The entire post can be found at:

 Dear Reader.
 Keep your eye on the Charles Smith Blog.
 We are following this case.

 I have added a search box for content in this blog which now encompasses several thousand posts.
 The search box is located near the bottom of the screen just above the list of links.
 I am confident that this powerful search tool provided by "Blogger" will help our readers and myself get more out of the site.

 The Toronto Star, my previous employer for more than twenty incredible years, has put considerable effort into exposing the harm caused by Dr. Charles Smith and his protectors - and into pushing for reform of Ontario's forensic pediatric pathology system.
 The Star has a "topic" section which focuses on recent stories related to Dr. Charles Smith.
 It can be found at: